wenj7/Visual-Data-Processing/README.md

 2. DWT
 3. Image classification
 4. Image Rectification
+Hope these codes can help you!
-# Please go to different branches to access
+# Please go to different branches to access :)